In Brief

 What is business valuation?

-A business valuation incorporates the valuation of businesses, securities and intangible assets that are required for a multitude of reasons including accounting, taxation, transactions and disputes.
+Business valuation involves assessing the value of businesses, securities and intangible assets for a wide range of purposes, including financial reporting, taxation, transactions and disputes.

 Ways to get involved

-As a member you can stay up to date in a number of ways including:
+As a member you can stay up to date in a few ways including:

-- attending business valuation events held in your region throughout the year,
+- attending complimentary business valuation events held throughout the year

-- attending the business valuation conference held every two years.
+- attending the CA Business Valuation Conference held every two years

-The first CA ANZ Valuation Practice Survey asked members for their views on the key trends affecting valuations.
-It has revealed three key insights.
+The CA ANZ Valuation Practice Survey invited CA Business Valuation Specialists to share their views on the key issues, challenges and trends in valuations.

 Tools and resources